junxit/us-congress-bills-117/bill.md

   - **(4)** in paragraph (3), as redesignated by paragraph (2)—
     - **(A)** by striking “United States Geological Survey”; and
     - **(B)** by inserting “of the United States Geological Survey and the National Oceanic and Atmospheric Administration” after “programs”.
+- **(f)** *Implementation plan*
+  - **(1)** *Development of plan* Not later than 180 days after the date of the enactment of this Act, the Secretary of Commerce, in consultation with the Secretary of the Interior, shall develop a plan to implement the amendments made by this Act during the 5-year period beginning on the date on which the plan is developed.
+  - **(2)** *Elements* The plan developed under paragraph (1) shall include an estimate of the cost and schedule required for the implementation described in such paragraph.
+  - **(3)** *Public availability* Upon completion of the plan developed under paragraph (1), the Secretary of Commerce shall make the plan publicly available.